A career dedicated to treating the ‘cruellest disease’

 "Patient biosamples are also helping us to model MND in the lab.
 We cannot easily access the cells of the central nervous system directly in life, but from a small skin biopsy we are able to grow patients’ skin cells and engineer them into motor neurons and other cells of the nervous system.

-"These patient-specific cell models are enabling us to gain a deeper understanding of the causes of motor neurone injury and allow us to identify new targets for therapy to protect the motor neurones," explains Professor Shaw.
+"These patient-specific cell models are enabling us to gain a deeper understanding of the causes of motor neuron injury and allow us to identify new targets for therapy to protect the motor neurons," explains Professor Shaw.

 Through drug screening programmes in SITraN, Sheffield researchers have identified new neuroprotective drugs that we are developing towards clinical trials.
 The therapeutic pipeline of neuroprotective therapies has attracted interest from pharmaceutical companies, and we have been able partner with industrial collaborators to carry these forward towards clinical-trial readiness.